Mychal Kendricks

-Marvin Mychal-Christopher Kendricks (born September 28, 1990) is an American football linebacker who is a free agent.
-After playing college football for the California Golden Bears, he was drafted by the Philadelphia Eagles in the second round of the 2012 NFL Draft.
+Marvin Mychal-Christopher Kendricks (born September 28, 1990) is an American former professional football linebacker in the National Football League (NFL).
+After playing college football for the California Golden Bears, he was selected by the Philadelphia Eagles in the second round of the 2012 NFL draft.
 Kendricks won Super Bowl LII with the Eagles.
 In September 2018, he pleaded guilty to insider trading and was released by the Cleveland Browns.

-Early years
+Early life

 Kendricks was born to Yvonne Thagon and Marvin Kendricks, a former running back at UCLA who played professionally in the Canadian Football League (CFL).
 He grew up with younger brother Eric Kendricks and younger sister Danielle.
 They were raised by Thagon, their single mother, who had split from their father, Marvin, who became addicted to crack cocaine.
 Marvin Kendricks cleaned himself up and arranged with Thagon to be involved in his children's lives.

 College career

-Kendricks attended the University of California, Berkeley from 2008 to 2011.
-He started 29 of 51 games, recording 259 tackles, 13.5 sacks, four interceptions and a touchdown during his career.
+Kendricks attended the University of California, Berkeley, from 2008 to 2011.
+He started 29 of 51 games for the Golden Bears, recording 259 tackles, 13.5 sacks, four interceptions and a touchdown during his career.

 As a senior in 2011, Kendricks was the Pac-12 Defensive Player of the Year after recording 106 tackles, three sacks and two interceptions.